MicrosoftDocs/powerquery-docs/powerquery-docs/step-folding-indicators.md

   #"Capitalized each word"
   ```

-In step folding indicators, you will see that you have the exact same indicators as above, except the final step doesn't fold.
+In query folding indicators, you will see that you have the exact same indicators as above, except the final step doesn't fold.
 Everything up to this final step will be performed on the data source, while the final step will be performed locally.

 ![Source, Navigation, and Capitalize Each Word steps in Folding Indicator pane.](images/interpreting-step-diagnostics-2.png)